 Organic posts are valuable for the brand's existing audience, but to reach new audiences, paid social is the way to go.

-The most valuable data when it comes to understanding the state of paid social media is found by analyzing ad spend, Click-Through-Rates (CTR), and Cost-Per-Click (CPC).
+The most valuable data for understanding the state of paid social media is found by analyzing ad spend, Click-Through-Rates (CTR), and Cost-Per-Click (CPC).

 Global ad spend

-This trend suggests that engagement remains fairly stable when consumers are interacting with paid social posts and that businesses can continue to depend on social media advertising to return value.
-The resilience of social media advertising combined with the effectiveness of the app algorithms to find the right people to engage with your content leads to positive advertising ROI.
+Despite this decrease, engagement remains relatively stable when consumers interact with paid social posts, and businesses can continue to depend on social media advertising to return value.
+The resilience of social media advertising, combined with the effectiveness of the app algorithms to find the right people to engage with your content, leads to positive advertising ROI.

-Brands have quickly been realizing and harnessing the power of CPC campaigns on social media, making it a competitive space.
-While the average CPC dropped in Q1 2022, it will be interesting to see whether or not the upward trend that was seen before this quarter will continue.
+Brands have been realizing and harnessing the power of CPC campaigns on social media, making it a competitive space.
+With average CPC rebounding this quarter after seeing a drop at the beginning of the year, it will be interesting to see whether this may be a quarterly fluctuation, or the start of an upward trend.

 Social media engagement rate